-- ∞ Helps to raise awareness of SEN issues at LGB meetings. - Monitors the quality and effectiveness of SEN and disability provision within the school and update the LGB on this - Works with the Head of school and SENDCo to determine the strategic development of the SEN policy and provision in the school.
+- ∞ Helps to raise awareness of SEN issues at LGB meetings alongside encouraging all governors within their areas. - Monitors the quality and effectiveness of SEN and disability provision within the school and update the LGB on this. - ∞ Works with the Head of school and SENDCo to determine the strategic development of the SEN policy and provision in the school.